umkl/octagon-landing/README.md

     <h1>Octagon-landing</h1>
 </div>

-> Disclaimer: This project is a submission for a parttime job as an Frontend Developer at VortexData.
+> Disclaimer: This project is a submission for a parttime job as an Frontend Developer at VortexData - Thus the restaurant _Octagon_ is just fictional.

 ## Execute the Project